 In the world of economics, there are two fundamental terms used to describe the price movements of goods and services over time: inflation and deflation.
 As investors, it's important to understand the impact inflationary or deflationary times can have on investments too.

-In this publication, we're going to start by defining the two macroeconomic terms inflation and deflation.
+In this article, we're going to start by defining the two macroeconomic terms: inflation and deflation.
 Next, we'll talk about how these conditions are measured by the U.S. Bureau of Labor Statistics.
 Finally, we'll briefly describe some of the best investment options available to leverage these economic states.

 In economics, there are two ways to describe the changes in the prices of goods and services over time: